rfinz/xu60/whitepapers/design.md

 The central tension is that a complete hypermedia *reveals its own affordances* to a user; non-hypermedia content cannot speak for itself in the same way.
 The question for **xu60** is this: *what is the minimum viable data API that allows arbitrary text content to, at least in some sense, __become__ hypermedia?*

 To resolve the tension, we have to look at other implementations of hypermedia.
 In a "[xanalogical](https://www.xanadu.com.au/ted/XUsurvey/xuDation.html)" hypertext, the display of of the document contents is somewhat separated from the concerns of content order, durable linking, and transclusion (the display of contents from documents elsewhere on the web).
+That's not to say the display of the document and the revelation of hypermedia affordances is unimportant to a xanalogical hypermedia: much to the contrary.
+Xanalogical hypertext demands very specific guarantees about the presentation of its affordances, and as such strips away the server's role in presentation entirely, offloading the role of presentation entirely to a well specified client.

 >    Project Xanadu, the original hypertext project, is often misunderstood as an attempt to create the World Wide Web.
 >